Marion Hammer: Critics

 In her first year as NRA president, Hammer was criticized for holding the NRA convention on April 19, 1996, the one-year anniversary of the Oklahoma City bombing.
 "Critics called that decision insensitive at best."
 She said that the scheduling was done before the tragic bombing and if the NRA had rescheduled, "People would have said the only reason they changed it was because they somehow felt responsible."

 According to a 2016 article in Newsweek, Hammer was allegedly involved in having a lawsuit against a skeet club dropped.
 In 2015 Southwest Florida Water Management District (Swiftmud), sued the Skyway Trap & Skeet Club in St. Petersburg for not building a barrier that would prevent spent ammunition from accumulating in neighboring Sawgrass Lake Park, a public wetland.
 In a February 11, 2016 statement, Hammer called on Governor Scott, Attorney General Pam Bondi, and the Florida legislature to abolish Swiftmud and to investigate Swiftmud's "blatant and wanton Civil Rights/Second Amendment rights violations."
 Hammer wrote that Swiftmud was "a malignant state agency that uses unlimited tax dollars in what I can only called an evil attempt to steal private property and destroy a small private business."
 Hammer met with Ben Albritton, the head of the committee that funds Swiftmud.
-Hammer said that a NRA lawyer wrote the document that spelled out the terms of the dismissal of the Swiftmud lawsuit.
+Hammer said that an NRA lawyer wrote the document that spelled out the terms of the dismissal of the Swiftmud lawsuit.
 Hammer then sent this to Albritton and Governor Scott's office.
 Albritton had his assistant send an email to Swiftmud's Colleen Thayer with an attachment that spelled out the terms of the dismissal of the Swiftmud lawsuit.
 It was written as if Swiftmud had already consented to it.
 The digital signature on the document was "Marion".